| Enterprise | ||||

 Triggered by an inactivity timeout (no one has run a

-kubectlcommand or accessed an ingress in this virtual cluster for X minutes)- Scheduled using a CRON syntax
+kubectlcommand or accessed an ingress in this tenant cluster for X minutes)- Scheduled using a CRON syntax

 Manual and automatic auto sleepβ